Shahu of Kolhapur: Early life

 He was born as Yeshwantrao in the Ghatge Maratha family, of Kagal (Sr.) jagir in the Kolhapur district as Yeshwantrao Ghatge to Jaisingrao (Aabasaheb) and Radhabai on 26 June 1874.
 Jaisingrao Ghatge was the Chief of the Kagal (Sr.) estate and the regent of Kolhapur State, while his mother Radhabai hailed from the royal Ghorpade family of Mudhol.
 Young Yeshwantrao lost his mother when he was only three.
 His education was supervised by his father till he was 10 years old.
-In that year, he was adopted by Queen Anandibai, widow of King Shivaji VI, of the princely state of Kolhapur.
+In that year, he was adopted by Maharani Saheb Anandibai Chhatrapati, widow of King Shivaji VI Chhatrapati Maharaj, of the princely state of Kolhapur.
 He completed his formal education at the Rajkumar College, Rajkot and took lessons of administrative affairs from Sir Stuart Fraser, a representative of the Indian Civil Services.
 He ascended the throne in 1894 after coming of age, prior to which a regency council appointed by the British Government took care of the state affairs.
 During his accession Yeshwantrao was renamed as Shahuji Maharaj.
 Shahu was over six feet five inches in height and displayed a regal and majestic appearance.
 Wrestling was one of his favourite sports and he patronised the sport throughout his rule.
 Wrestlers from all over the country would come to his state to participate in wrestling competitions.